-- Voting by post – They need to download postal ballot electronically by submitting a request to the returning officer of their constituency and putting it in a specific kind of envelope before posting.
-That post reach them before 8 am of the counting day specified by the election commission
+- Voting by post – They need to download postal ballots electronically by submitting a request to the returning officer of their constituency and putting it in a specific kind of envelope before posting.
+That post reaches them before 8 am of the counting day specified by the election commission

 After finishing their study of the vote in India they find that postal ballot and proxy ballot came out to be the most viable options according to them, Since, Proxy voting is also done by army officers, Police officers who have posted out of their state, or Indian officials who have been sent abroad for official government work.